FRC-2928/RomiExamples/RomiDrivetrainBase/README.md

 # Romi Drivetrain Base
 This project is used with the sections of the *Team 2928 FRC Training Guide* documentation in order to demonstrate various programming concepts.
 The project is based off of the *RomiReference* example code that's shipped with the WPI Libraries.
+This project serves the following sections of the training guide.

 ### Basic Robot Structure
 For the [Basic Robot Structure](https://2928-frc-programmer-training.readthedocs.io/en/latest/Romi/SC/romiStructure/) section of the training guide the purpose is to explain how an FRC robot program is structured, and to introduce the Drivetrain class.
 Changes made to this project are: